predicatestudio/predicate_templates/README.md

 ### dependencies

 The dependencies folder contains a list of environment dependencies needed for your project.
 These should contain the name of the installing tool (e.g., apt-get, etc) followed by a list of commands to pass to the installer.
-Note that package dependences should not be placed here, as those are found in pyprojct.toml's \[project\].dependencies.
+Note that package dependencies should not be placed here, as those are found in pyproject.toml's \[project\].dependencies.

 ### src

 The src/ directory holds your project.
 This should contain a folder with the name of your package, and relevant files should be placed within.

 Though not recommended, the src directory can be removed and its contents placed at the top level of the repo.
-If you do so, ensure that paths areupdatedin MANIFEST.in and \[tool.bem\].src-directory in pyproject.toml is set to an empty string.
+If you do so, ensure that paths are updated in MANIFEST.in and \[tool.bem\].src-directory in pyproject.toml is set to an empty string.

 ### Makefile

 The makefile holds a selection of useful commands, namely the vagrant.conda, conda, nuke, and lint commands.
-Currently the only parts intended to be user servicable are the variables declared at the beggining.
+Currently the only parts intended to be user serviceable are the variables declared at the beginning.
 These will likely be moved to pyproject.toml in a coming version.

 ### setup.cfg